 I’ve been meaning to write about this topic for quite some time but I only just got around to it this weekend.

-Hair steaming is a sacrosanct part of any healthy hair care regimen and for good reason too.
+Hair steaming is a sacrosanct part of any healthy hair care regimen and for good reason.
 Without hair steaming, we’d have snack, crackle and pop hair.
 Heck, we’d be damn near bald.

 4 Benefits of Hair Steaming

-- Steaming improves hair elasticity.
-Hair which bounces back when stretched is healthy, strong hair.
+Steaming improves hair elasticity.
+Hair which bounces back when stretched is healthy and strong hair.

-However, there have been different points of view on whether you can receive the benefits of steaming without wearing a shower cap so I did some research and an experiment of my own.
+However, there have been different points of view on whether you can receive the benefits of steaming without wearing a plastic cap so I did some research and an experiment of my own.

-Usually, I steam without a shower cap because I’m too lazy to bother with.
+Usually, I steam without a plastic cap because I’m too lazy to bother with.
 My hair always came out fabulous, soft and supple.
 The pic below is my usual steaming process.

 I decided to try it with cling film instead the last time I steamed before putting my braids in.
-I didn’t use a shower cap because anything with elastic around my edges makes me nervous.
-I was under the dryer for 30 minutes.
+I didn’t use a plastic cap because anything with elastic around my edges makes me nervous.

-My research shows shower cap advocates believe the cap keeps the warmth closer to your scalp but the steamer already has a hood, which is doing the same thing so technically you don’t need a shower cap.
+My research shows plastic cap advocates believe the cap keeps the warmth closer to your scalp but the steamer already has a hood, which is doing the same thing so technically you don’t need a plastic cap.